jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Google-Cybersecurity-Forecast-2025.md

 attackers.
 Since 2020, there have been hundreds of Web3 heists reported, which has resulted in over $12 billion in stolen digital assets.

-We anticipate Democratic Peoples Republic of
+We anticipate Democratic People’s Republic of
 Korea (DPRK) threat actors will continue to leverage social engineering tactics when targeting Web3 organizations, as well as targeting the supply chain